UPDATE - Febuary 19, 2015Scoping Begins for

 A portion of the elevated highway that cut through the Presidio for seven decades is being replaced with an at-grade roadway hidden from public view by discrete tunnels.

-This creates a once-in-a-lifetime opportunity to establish a magnificent 13-acre space that integrates the waterfront with the Presidio’s historic core via a new landscape from which visitors can experience the Presidio, access the shoreline, and view the iconic Golden Gate Bridge.
+This creates a singular opportunity to establish a magnificent 13-acre landscape that integrates the Golden Gate waterfront with the Presidio’s historic core.
 The New Presidio Parklands Project encompasses three interconnected sites: